nitinmaram/card-ui/README.md

 ### 3. Start the React Application

-Once the Step 2 is done, come back into the cards-ui (current repo) and run:
+Once the Step 2 is done, come back into the card-ui (current repo) and run:

 ```sh
 npm start